cdincer/Imagination/README.md

 ## Installation / General Notes

-- Made with Visual Studio Code 2022 on Windows, using sqlite for database.
+- Made with Visual Studio Code 2022 on Windows, using sqlite for database, Entity Framework for ORM.
 - docker-compose up -- build to start the main service.
 - dotnet run --project tools/Imagination -- to send the test out files.
 - Or just use postman with a default POST request at "http://localhost:5000/convert"